cdxr/wordsurf/README.md

-# wordsurf
+### wordsurf

-wordsurf is a GTK speed-reading application written in Haskell.
+wordsurf is a speed-reading training application written in Haskell, using GTK for its GUI.

-This is presently an early prototype.
-It was written as a minimally viable example of its functionality.
-The interface will remain simple, but much of the internal implementation will be improved in the future.
+This is presently an early prototype with minimal functionality.